benhowell/benhowell.github.com/_drafts/message-passing-patterns-implementation-matters.md

 ### Invocation
 /ˌɪnvə(ʊ)ˈkeɪʃ(ə)n/

-noun

-_The action of invoking someone or something._

-or

 _To activate.
 One usually speaks of invoking a function or routine in a program.
 In this sense, the term invoke is synonymous with call._
 <br/>
 <br/>